 Computer vision is now one of the most rapidly developing digital processing approaches in the world.
 It uses different methods to solve thousands of specific tasks related to pattern recognition, image analysis, and image processing.
 With this technology, machines can find, track, classify and identify objects.
 Besides, along with finding regularities and patterns, it also allows data extraction from images and videos by analyzing the provided X number of certain images with various computer vision systems and algorithms.

-As you may know, Redwerk team always stays tuned for innovations in the technology field and keen to explore new areas in software development.
+As you may know, Redwerk team always stays tuned for innovations in tech and keen to explore new areas in software development.
 So now it’s computer vision time!
-We decided to research this issue deeper based on world experience, and figure out what good businesses can do by dint of computer vision “tool”.
+We decided to research this issue deeper, try it on our own and figure out what good businesses can do by dint of computer vision “tool”.

 Computer Vision Use Cases

 Modern computer vision technologies are used in various businesses on the consumer level to simplify working routine, make it more effective or just for fun.
 Every day we are bumping into computer vision when, for example, we see digital signages with infrared markers for dynamic projection mapping, or, we use augmented reality apps and cameras, or when the light and the temperature systems turn on and adapt in response to our movements.
 And this list is much wider.